-Cook County Department of Public Health (CCDPH) serves 2.5 million residents in 124 municipalities through effective and efficient disease prevention and health promotion programs.
-CCDPH's recommended FY2025 budget is \$24.2 and supports salaries and benefits for 127 FTEs.
+Cook County Department of Public Health (CCDPH) serves 2.5 million residents in 124 municipalities across the County, offering effective and equity-focused disease prevention and health promotion programs.
+CCDPH's FY2025 budget is \$24.3 million and supports salaries and benefits for 127 FTEs.

-HEALTH ENTERPRISE FUND - OPERATIONAL EXPENDITURES BY TYPE
+HEALTH ENTERPRISE FUND - EXPENDITURES BY TYPE

-The FY2025 recommended budget of the Health Enterprise Fund is \$5.15 billion.
-The \$889.3 million increase in fund expenditures is driven by an increase in personnel costs due to a 5.0% cost of living adjustment, increased contractual services relating to managed care claims and increased prices for pharmaceuticals.
-The proposed budget includes personnel services costs of \$976.3 million and contractual services costs of \$3.77 billion, making up 92.2% of the Health Enterprise Fund budget.
+As detailed above, the FY2025 adopted budget of the Health Enterprise Fund is \$5.15 billion, an increase of \$889.3 million (20.9%) from FY2024.
+Drivers of this increase include higher personnel costs due to a 5.0% cost of living adjustment, an anticipated uptick in contractual services relating to managed care claims, and rising prices for pharmaceuticals.
+The adopted budget includes personnel services costs of \$982.2 million and contractual services costs of \$3.76 billion, together making up 92.2% of the Health Enterprise Fund budget; the remaining \$542.6 million (7.8%) support various other non-personnel services costs.